mrkouchaki/Anomaly-Detection/README.md

-# RNN Autoencoder for Anomaly Detection in 5G Network
+# First Model : RNN Autoencoder for Anomaly Detection in Communication Network

 ## Overview

-This project provides an RNN autoencoder for anomaly detection in time-series IQ samples from a 5G network.
-The primary goal is to detect jamming attacks by analyzing reconstruction errors from the autoencoder model.
+This project provides an RNN autoencoder for anomaly detection in time-series samples from a 5G network.
+The primary goal is to detect attacks by analyzing reconstruction errors from the autoencoder model.
 The code includes data loading, preprocessing, model training, and anomaly detection steps.

 ## Project Structure